 What makes me go "ooh...", "aHh..." and "yum!"?

-Well, I thoroughly enjoy hiking, kloofing, boulder hopping, rock climbing, tree climbing, tree planting, tree hugging, hugging people, marveling at wild flowers, marveling at wild animals, and at human nature, unzipping my tent at dawn in a remote spot, writing (or doodling) with a fine pen on smooth paper, swimming, surfing, traveling with nothing but my pack and instincts, making plans then spontaneously changing them, snowboarding on fresh powder, photographing nature with a wide angle lens, photographing nature with a macro lens, photographing people to show them their true authentic beauty, walking barefoot, talking nonsense, reading inspiring literature, napping in a hammock, hearing snippets of conversation by passersby, watching just about everything (occasionally even some television), learning about anything, eating, drinking (rooibos, rooiwyn, and red Cape mountain water), being with friends, being alone, sitting quietly doing nothing, running around madly, laughing, experiencing life...
+Well, I thoroughly enjoy hiking, kloofing, boulder hopping, rock climbing, tree climbing, tree planting, tree hugging, hugging people, marvelling at wild flowers, marvelling at wild animals, and at human nature, unzipping my tent at dawn in a remote spot, writing (or doodling) with a fine pen on smooth paper, swimming wild places, surfing, travelling with nothing but my pack and instincts, making plans then spontaneously changing them, snowboarding on fresh powder, photographing nature with a wide angle lens, photographing nature with a macro lens, photographing people to show them their true authentic beauty, walking barefoot, talking nonsense, reading inspiring literature, napping in a hammock, hearing snippets of conversation by passers-by, watching just about everything (occasionally even some television), learning about anything, eating, drinking (rooibos, rooiwyn, and the fresh rooi tannin-tinted mountain water of the Cape), enjoying friends, enjoying solitude, running around madly, sitting quietly doing nothing, laughing (especially at myself), experiencing life...

-May you enjoy a sense of lightness and spaciousness while you browse, and please feel free to get in touch!
+May you enjoy a sense of breathspace while you browse, and please feel free to share your thoughts with me!

 A bit of an autodidact, I learned less through institutions and more through reading, observing, questioning, and good old trial and "erro-oh-wow"!